 Training - We ensure that staff have the opportunity to attend relevant up to date training.
-Two members of staff have attended Local Authority Educational Visits Co-Ordinator training.
-We currently have six fully qualified first aiders on the school staff.
-All other staff are trained in emergency aid.
+A member of staff has attended Local Authority Educational Visits Co-Ordinator training.
+We currently have seven fully qualified first aiders on the school staff.
+All other staff are trained in emergency aid at work.
 Our Forest School teacher is trained to Level 3.